 It goes without saying that no one would want to spend money on expensive cookware that’s only compatible with an induction cooktop or doesn’t offer amazing benefits that will help make the cooking experience even better.

-Before deciding whether you should invest in induction cookware, you need to understand how it’s different from your traditional pots and pans that you use regularly.
+Before deciding whether you should invest in induction cookware, you need to understand how it’s different from the traditional pots and pans that you use regularly.

 As we’ve established previously, induction cookware is built with a ferromagnetic unit in the base while the rest of the structure is pretty similar to your conventional cookware.